Merry Almond Cherry Berry Granola

 I was SO WRONG!

-Homemade granola is totally the bee’s knees.
-It blows that pre-packaged stuff away!
+Homemade granola blows that pre-packaged stuff away!

 I’ve eaten more granola this past year than I’ve eaten in my entire life.
 There is always, and I mean ALWAYS, a container of fresh homemade granola in our cupboard now.
 As soon as it’s gone, another pan goes in the oven to bake.
 Each batch is always a little or alot different, as granola is so easy to change up according to what you are craving, or what you have on hand at the moment.
+But right now, my family is loving this Merry Almond Cherry Berry Granola.
+I just know you’ll like it, too!

 I bet it won’t take you long to come up with names of a few people who would like to discover a jar of this under the Christmas tree.
 Gather the ingredients, turn on the oven, and bake some granola!